CamiloGTR/awesome-software-for-students/README.md

 ## Utilities
 * [VirtualBox](https://www.virtualbox.org/): Feature rich virtualization tools with support for many operating systems.
 * [Ninite](https://ninite.com/): Install and update many programs at once.
 Many of the apps listed here are included in Ninite.
 It is quite useful after a clean installation of Windows.

 * [Privacy Badger](https://www.eff.org/privacybadger): Automatically learns to block invisible trackers to protect your privacy.
+* [HTTPS Everywhere](https://www.eff.org/https-everywhere): A Firefox, Chrome, and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
 * [Pihole](https://pi-hole.net/): Network-wide ad blocking via your own Linux hardware.
 If you have a Raspberry laying around it might come handy for this project.